TEDxCornell/temp-site/design-plan/design-journey.md

 Monica Lee is a second-year student at Cornell; she is a transfer from Boston College.
 She is part of TEDxCornell.

 1. Please tell me a bit about yourself.

-You may omit any personal or private information.
-   Hi, I'm a speaker curation member at TEDxCornell.
-(After asking year and major) I'm a sophomore, and I am currently a Hotelie.
+   - sophomore
+   - hotelie
+   - transfer from boston college

+2. Recall the last time you visited a club/organization website.

+- What information were you looking for?
+- Did you find it?
+- Did you find the website helpful?
+Why or why not?
-2. Recall the last time you visited a club website, does the website design affect your opinion of the club.
+- Does the website design affect your opinion of the club?

-   I think first impressions do matter.
-If I saw a website that wasn't well-put together it would give me the impression that the club isn't organized or professional.
-On the other hand, seeing a great website does make me believe a club is well-run.
+  - TEDxCornell
+  - previous event information
+  - yes
+  - it does shape first impression, having a poorly-designed website could negatively affect first impressions

 3. Have you visited a well-designed website that looked fine on a desktop but not on mobile?
 How did it affect your opinion of the the club?

-   Sometimes, I run across this.
-It really depends on how bad it is.
-Usually some overlapping text is OK, but ideally it would not be there.
+   - text overlap makes content hard to read
+   - negatively impacts opinion of club
+   - not well-run/organized.

 4. Recall the last time you visited any website, were there any features that made the website more accessible, such as a hamburger menu?

-   I think giving feedback when a user submit forms could help.
+   - didn't pay much attention to these things, but mentioned hamburger menu after explaining what it was.

+5. Do you know about TED?
+Have you had any experience with it (attending in-person talks, watching recordings online, speaking, etc.)?

+- If yes, did you visit any website for that experience?
+- What was your impression of the website?
+- Did you find the website helpful?
+Why or why not?

+  - yes, a speaker curation member on TEDxCornell
+  - thinks the TEDxCornell website could be designed better
+  - helpful, but could be better

 **Interviewee 2:**